 If you’re serious about your plants and have several humidity lovers, you could even go all in and buy a humidifier.

 The initial outlay and running costs aren’t really justified for a rubber plant alone.
 But if you’ve a good collection of tropical plants, there’s no better way to create the perfect humid conditions.

 A quick recap

 Despite their exotic origins, rubber plants are adaptable and really don’t make many demands when they share our homes.

 They’re far less fussy about humidity than their other relatives in the ficus family.
 To keep them happy, just adapt a little to the changing seasons.

 In winter, rubber plants’ humidity and general watering needs are very few.
 In summer, refreshing them with a spritz on very hot, dry days along with a weekly water should be plenty enough.

 Even if you forget to mist and the leaves start looking a little dry, it won’t trouble the plant too much.
-The unassuming sweetheart is sure to forgive you!
+Your unassuming friend is sure to forgive you!